leostimpfle/leostimpfle.github.io/_posts/2024-02-10-fixed_effects.markdown

 ## Illustration

-Let's illustrate a fixed effects with some beautifully well-behaved synthetic data.
-Consider a population of individuals characterised by a dummy variable $\verb\|property_dummy\|$ indicating exposure to a treatment that occurs in $t=2017$.
+Let's illustrate a fixed effects with some beautifully well-behaved synthetic data.[^3]  Consider a population of individuals characterised by a dummy variable $\verb\|property_dummy\|$ indicating exposure to a treatment that occurs in $t=2017$.
 For each individual $i$, we have a time series of observations that follows a linear two-way fixed effects model:

 $$
 y_{it} = \verb|property_dummy|_i*\delta_t^{2017} + \nu_i + \tau_t + \epsilon_{it},\text{ where }\delta^{2017}_i=\begin{cases}1,&\text{if }t\geq 2017,\\0,&\text{otherwise}.\end{cases}